 A 61-year-old man has died from pneumonia in the central Chinese city of Wuhan after an outbreak of the yet to be identified virus while seven were in critical condition, Wuhan health authorities said on Saturday.

-In total, 41 cases of pneumonia have been reported in China, which preliminary lab tests cited by Chinese state media show could be from a new type of coronavirus.
+Preliminary lab tests cited by Chinese state media show that the pneumonia could be from a new type of coronavirus.

 Coronaviruses are a large family of viruses that can cause infections ranging from the common cold to SARS.
 Some of the virus types cause less serious disease, while some like the one that causes MERS, are far more severe.